datasektionen/sso/README.md

 The best way (objectively, of course) to load them is by installing [direnv](https://direnv.net/).

+If you don't want to do that, you'll have to figure it out on your own.
+The application will not load the file `.env`.

 ### Running with automatic recompiling & rerunning

 ```sh
 go run ./cmd/dev
 ```

+This also updates generated files and they're tracked by the git repository so you better.

 ### Mocking an OIDC provider